-4 reasons to visit Climbers Laboratory at Woodleigh Park in Singapore
+4 reasons to visit Climbers Laboratory at Woodleigh Park in Singapore (CLOSED)

 The themed rock climbing walls and quaint location of Climbers Laboratory at Woodleigh Park in Singapore make for a fun visit for both kids and adults.